 You can also configure up to three other DNS servers for protected domains' (and their domain associations) MX record query only.
-This is useful if the protected domains' MX record or A record are resolved differently on internal DNS servers.
-This feature is only applicable to gateway mode and transparent mode and when you select MX record as the relay type in domain settings.
+This is useful if the protected domains' MX record or A record are resolved differently on internal DNS

 Note that if you configure DNS servers for protected domains (such as example.com), FortiMail will also use the same DNS server for all queries that are in the form of anysub.example.com, so that the recursive queries for the returned MX record (mx.example.com) or other records can be directed to the same server.